Lake Okeechobee Fishing

 Experience South Florida Bass fishing at its best, whether you’re traveling from Sebring, Okeechobee City, Tampa, Sarasota, Moore Haven, Ft Myers, Naples, Clewiston, Miami, Ft Lauderdale, W Palm Beach, Ft Pierce and Vero Beach.
 Fish with our touring Bass Masters Pros and learn pro-techniques to help improve the success of your own bass fishing tours.
 Great for beginners, experienced anglers or just recreation!

 Women, children, wheel chairs and large/small company groups welcome.

-The lake is approximately 37 miles long by 30 miles wide, totaling over 730 square miles with an average depth of only 10 feet.
-To fishermen nationwide, it’s renowned for the number of bass it contains per acre.
+The lake is about 37 miles long by 30 miles wide, totaling over 730 square miles with an average depth of only 10 feet.
+To fishermen nationwide, it’s renowned for the number of bass it has per acre.
 Lake Okeechobee also produces more bass over 7 pounds than any lake in Florida and the United States.

-This body of water sports all types of waterway structures to fish – from open water to narrow canals surrounded by hundreds of different vegetations and grasses.
+This body of water sports all types of waterway structures to fish – from open water to narrow canals surrounded by hundreds of different vegetation and grasses.

 We have put together directions, including distance in miles, where you can find your easiest route to Lake Okeechobee, Florida, Everglades and Miami Lakes.
 Click here for directions and ramp locations.